 Stev: The old one or the new one?

-Tony: The old Wembley Stadium not the football.
-We play in the arena indoors.
-That’s with easy top so that should be good.
+Tony: The old Wembley Stadium.
+Not the football, we play in the arena indoors.
+That’s with ZZ Top so that should be good.
 Jimmy Barnes and ZZ Top together.

 Tony: He’s still got it.

 Tony: I’ve only been with him for two and a bit years.

 Brad: He’s like he’s a real old school sort of rocker with a real heavy raspy voice but it just works it’s really awesome.